ForkbombEu/DIDroom/README.md

 ## 🎯 Intro and Goals

-DIDroom is an open-source multiplatform and multifunctional Identity DID/SSI wallet, compliant with the W3C-DID and W3C-VC standards and with the current “The European Digital Identity Wallet Architecture and Reference Framework” (EUDI – ARF, version 1.0.0 from January 2023) which is the technical core of the eIDAS 2.0 regulation.
+DIDroom is an open-source multiplatform and multifunctional Identity DID/SSI wallet.
 DIDroom will also have advanced cryptographic and blockchain functions, including signatures, multi-signatures and blockchain interoperability (for Ethereum, Hyperledger Fabric and Sawtooth, and Planetmint) via Oracles.

 ### Design goals